ARMOREL WALKER - Obituary

 The Hovey returned to dry dock in San Francisco on opportune occasions and in April 1944, a son, Owen G. Reese, Jr. was born.
 In 1946, Dr. Reese and Armi welcomed a baby girl, Sherilyn, and in 1950, another son, David.
 Tragedy fell upon the family again, and David passed away in 1995, leaving his family and precious wife, Marsha Bergstrom Reese.

-Driven by a life-long curiosity and thirst for knowledge, she received a major in music and a minor in Russian at the University of Utah at age 47, graduating.
-With honors, named to Phi Beta Kappa and Phi Kappa Phi in 1965.
+Driven by a life-long curiosity and thirst for knowledge, she received a major in music and a minor in Russian at the University of Utah at age 47, graduating in 1965, with honors, named to Phi Beta Kappa and Phi Kappa Phi.
 She also achieved licensing as a paralegal assistant, a Utah insurance agent, a successful realtor for agencies in California and Utah.
 She spent time in New York City as a certified skin consultant for the Erno Lazlo Institute where she married Dilworth Walker and later divorced.

 She has loved and been cherished by her family beyond words.
 Her legacy includes her children, Dr. Owen G. Reese Jr. (Dr. Adele) and Sherilyn Thompson Price (John Price) and David Giles Reese (Marsha Reese).
-Her grandchildren Owen Jr. Reese III (Amy Reese), Colin Reese (deceased), Melissa Thompson Snider (once betrothed Michael J. Snider), Michael G. Thompson (Mayumi Thompson), and Linda Bambach.
-Greatgrandchildren Charlie and Milo Reese, Mayla and MacKinley Thompson, and Lauren Davis and Mathew Snider (deceased).
-Nieces & nephews Shondra Agee, Thomas H. Reese (Pat), Elizabeth Cottam (Wills), Marilyn Moss (Ed), Gerald Moffit (Suzanne), Page Wood and John Price's loving family.
+Her grandchildren Owen Jr. Reese III (Amy Reese), Colin Reese (deceased), Melissa Thompson Snieder (once betrothed Michael J. Snieder), Michael G. Thompson (Mayumi Thompson), and Linda Bambach.
+Greatgrandchildren Charlie and Milo Reese, Mayla and MacKinley Thompson, and Lauren Davis and Mathew Snieder (deceased).
+Nieces & nephews Shondra Agee (Ken), Thomas H. Reese (Pat), Elizabeth Cottam (Will), Marilyn Moss (Ed), Gerald Moffit (Suzanne), Paige Wood and John Price's loving family.

+A special thanks to Christie, Teresa, and Laura with Symbii Home Health and Hospice, caregivers Vai Vaitohi and LePolo Uata, and all of Armi's cherised friends.

+A viewing will be held Thursday, Oct 1st at 11:00 AM at the Cottonwood Heights 7th Ward, 6710 S. 1300 E. Salt Lake City, followed by a funeral service at 12:00 PM.
+Interment at Salt Lake City Cemetery.

 Hundreds of books line the cases throughout her home, and binders of sheet music fill numerous closets and file cabinets.
 Armorel was a loving example of living life to its fullest, and on September 21, 2020, at 102 years old, she slipped away in beautiful peace, accomplishing all she had dreamed of, "under the tree."